 - A plan tailored to individual needs and supported by guidance.

 Students can access careers information in a variety of ways at Trinity Academy including:

-- Attending an appointment with Mrs Beddoes or Miss Churchill (these can be booked via tutors/subject teachers/head of year/learning mentors).
+- Attending an appointment with Mrs Garnett or Mrs Anderson (these can be booked via tutors/subject teachers/head of year/learning mentors).

-- Break time drop in – Mrs Anderson.
+Break time drop in room 101 – Mrs Garnett, Monday – Thursday

 Our guidance and support aims to guarantee students have clear, aspirational and realistic goals for their future study.
 This it turn secures increased motivation towards studies, higher self-esteem, greater attainment at GCSE, and ever improving staying on rates at FE, leading to all our learners securing meaningful and engaging employment.

 Trinity Academy tracks the variety of careers related experiences to develop a personal record for each student.
 Where necessary, interventions can be made to ensure all students receive the opportunities they deserve to broaden their horizons and raise their aspirations.